bernt-matthias/planemo-ci-action/README.md

 The action runs in one of six modes which are controled with the following boolean inputs:

+- `get-repo`: Determine Galaxy branch and fork to use
 - `lint-tools`: Lint tools with `planemo shed_lint` and check presence of repository metadata files (`.shed.yml`).
 - `test-tools`: Test tools with `planemo test`.
 - `combine-outputs`: Combine the outputs from individual tool tests (`planemo merge_test_reports`) and create html/markdown reports (`planemo test_reports`).